 Listen, I know I’m really late to this series.
 I acknowledge that.
 In fact, I’m jealous of those who read The Hunger Games books as they came out.
 There’s nothing quite like reading a wonderful series as it publishes, and I missed that with The Hunger Games.
 However, even coming to the series late (and after watching all of the movies), I enjoyed these books more than anything I’ve read in months.

 I would say all three of The Hunger Games books deserve five stars, but Mockingjay really sticks out for me.
-I am not only awed by how little changed during the book-to-movie translation–and there was very little changed–but I marvel at how alive the characters feel.
+I am not only awed by how little changed in the book-to-movie translation–and there was very little changed–but I marvel at how alive the characters feel.
 Katniss’ motivation is always understandable, even when she makes choices I might not.
 Peeta’s love for Katniss, and the devastating blow that his Capitol time delivers, is something I won’t soon forget.
 Haymitch’s deep-seeded self-loathing is strikingly relatable.
 Katniss’ prep team, however ridiculous and unfathomable, feel like they could be real people.

 My favourite kinds of books are the ones that masterfully balance plot and character development.
 I want something to move both forward in every chapter, and Collins delivers in Mockingjay.
 There is not a single scene that the book could do without; it all weaves together to tell this beautifully tragic tale of civil war.